sonovice/waloschek.me/_pages/about.md

 **M.A. in Media Production**
 *University of Applied Sciences and Arts Ostwestfalen-Lippe*, Oct.
 2015 - Feb.
 2017, Lemgo, Germany
-* Majors: Audio Production & Interactive Media}
+* Majors: Audio Production & Interactive Media
 * Thesis: *Interactive Scores in Classical Music Production* (Grade: 1.0, best possible in German grade system)
 * Finished as best graduate of the year.